habedi/PracticalMachineLearning/README.md

 * [Polars](https://www.pola.rs): Polars is a high-performance dataframe library, similar to Pandas, for Python (and Rust)
 * [Snap Machine Learning (SnapML)](https://www.zurich.ibm.com/snapml/): "A library that provides high-speed training of popular machine learning models on modern CPU/GPU computing systems" -- SnapML's website
 * [Sklearn-porter](https://github.com/nok/sklearn-porter): Python library that helps convert trained scikit-learn models into various programming languages, such as Java, JavaScript, Ruby, C, PHP, and Swift
-* [Yellowbrick](https://github.com/DistrictDataLabs/yellowbrick/): Yellowbrick library provides a set of tools, known as "Visualizers", that enhance the scikit-learn API by enabling interactive model selection.
-It merges scikit-learn with matplotlib to create visualizations that support your machine learning workflow.
+* [Yellowbrick](https://github.com/DistrictDataLabs/yellowbrick/): Yellowbrick library provides a set of tools, known as "Visualizers", that enhance the Scikit-learn API by enabling interactive model selection.
+It merges Scikit-learn with Matplotlib to create visualizations that support your machine learning workflow
 * [Hypergraphx](https://hypergraphx.readthedocs.io/en/latest/): Hypergraphx (HGX) is a Python library for higher-order network analysis
+* [Skforcast](https://skforecast.org): "Skforecast is a Python library that eases using Scikit-learn regressors as single and multi-step forecasters.
+It also works with any regressor compatible with the Scikit-learn API [like LightGBM, XGBoost, and CatBoost]" -- Skforecast's website

 ## Additional Useful Resources